SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 Where *NAME* indicated the name you want for your node, e.g.
 `consul agent -dev -node 'legacy_sql_node'`

 **Note**: Consul uses the Mac machine hostname for the Node name by default.
-**Note**: DNS queries against local consul nodes won't work if the Node name contains full stops.
+DNS queries against local consul nodes won't work if the Node name contains full stops.

 As my Mac machine hostname default does contain full stops, I thought it safer to specify a node name with the node flag.

 If everything is working, Consul should stream you quite a bit of log data to STDOUT.

-**Important** Add the Node ID, Node Name and Client Address to your secret note.
+**IMPORTANT** Add the Node ID, Node Name and Client Address to your secret note.
 You will need them all later.

 ### Consul - Basic Service Discovery: